 When the market tanked in 2008, a year after the documents had been signed giving me control, I took the lazy route and left my investments as is.
 An excellent decision, it turns out.

-After college I moved to New York City, land of a thousand trust fund babies.
-As I searched for apartments, I pulled a rent number out of my butt, without ever looking at my supposed budget. “$1,400 seems reasonable, right, Mom?”
+After college I moved to New York City.
+As I searched for apartments, I asked my mom, “$1,400 seems reasonable, right?”
 She agreed.
 Finding a job took some time, but I was more bored than panicky.

 I felt like I was being reasonable.
 I enjoyed dressing well, but felt good about not buying the quilted Chanel bag I coveted.
 I would do weird things like walk 30 minutes downtown to avoid paying subway fare, then blow $250 on a purse when I got there.
 I donated lavishly to charity.
 One time I wired $6,000 to Thailand to help out a former tour guide who was in a financial scrape.

-I did finally land a job I loved, and worked hard at it.
-I still partied, but I had the sense to keep my partying to the weekends, showing up on time and never coked up or drunk.
+I finally landed a job I loved, and worked hard at it.
+I still partied, but I had the sense to keep it to the weekends.

 Leading a Double Life

 Still, I felt guilty.
 There were clues, of course, that I had something unusual going on in my bank account.
-Editorial assistants are notoriously low-paid (which is probably why it attracts so many entitled white girls).
+Editorial assistants are notoriously low-paid.
 At work one day, I kicked off my shoes and a coworker sang, “Caroline is wearing Prada sandals!”
 “They were on sale,” I retorted.
 (True, but they were still $350.)
 I felt like I was secretly being judged.

 Being a trust fund baby felt like a core part of my identity, like my sexual orientation or being a writer.
-You just couldn’t understand me fully without understanding that—but I still didn’t want people to know.
+But I still didn’t want people to know.
 When I told close friends, I did it in the hushed tones of an ex-convict.
-Every time she got jealous, my very best friend told me, she’d remind herself that my dad was dead and hers was alive.

 My sister had blown through her account on one and a half graduate degrees and five career starts.
 But she gave me excellent advice: Don’t pay for other people’s stuff.
 It can ruin a friendship.
 So when a friend would say she couldn’t afford dinner and just wanted to drink some wine at the apartment, I bit my tongue and agreed.